Johnson & Goldrich, PC

 All individuals receiving court supervision for a mandatory insurance offense under authority Section 3-707 of the Illinois Vehicle Code are required by law to file proof of financial responsibility insurance (SR-22 certificate) with the Office of the Secretary of State.
 Individuals receiving three or more convictions for mandatory insurance violations also are required to file.

-How Do I Obtain Insurance?
+How Do I Obtain SR-22 Insurance?

-If you have been convicted of a serious driving offense in Illinois, you are classified as an at-risk-driver.
-After your Illinois Drivers License Reinstatement Hearing, you will need to purchase insurance.
-Immediately after you secure car insurance, your insurer will file an SR-22 form on your behalf to the government which indicates that you carry the required car insurance coverage for your state for your classification.
-The process to get SR-22 insurance is very similar to the normal process for purchasing car insurance.
+The process to get SR-22 insurance is very similar to the normal process for purchasing from a car insurance company.
 If you have an existing policy you may be able to add your SR-22 to your policy through your insurance company.
 If your car insurance had been canceled due to your recent driving offense, then you must indicate that you require the SR-22 insurance on your application form.

-What Can I expect with SR-22 Insurance?
+What Can I Expect With SR-22 Insurance?

 SR-22 is very similar to standard car insurance, however, it will be much more expensive.
 Depending on the insurer, you may pay up to 50-80% more than typical car insurance as you have been classified as an at-risk driver.
 Even if you are not a car owner, you will be required to file an SR-22 for non-owner status.
-This is slightly less expensive than typical SR-22 but can be costly.
+This is slightly less expensive than the typical SR-22 but can be costly.

 How Long Will I Have SR-22 Insurance?